eromatiya/A-Personal-Arch-Installation-Guide/README.md

 	$ yay -S plymouth-git
 	```

 2. Add `plymouth` to the HOOKS array in mkinitcpio.conf.
-It must be added after base and udev for it to work:
+It must be added after base and udev/systemd for it to work:

 	```
 	#edit /etc/mkinitcpio.conf